EllaBrands/stanDev/Complex-ODE-Based-Models.md

 Users should be able:

-a. write the solution operator in the function block of stan
+1. write the solution operator in the function block of stan
-b. pick an ODE integrator
+2. pick an ODE integrator
-c. call a built-in analytical operator
+3. call a built-in analytical operator

 Note that a solution operator may apply only to certain kind of events.
 For example, I had to write unique operators for Steady State approximations for the one a two compartment pharmacokinetic models.